The Bombpops

-The Bombpops are an American punk rock band formed in San Diego, California, United States in 2007.
-The band was formed by co-front women Jen Razavi and Poli van Dam, and has seen many formation changes since 2007.
+The Bombpops are an American punk rock band formed in San Diego, California, in 2007.
+The band was formed by co-front women Jen Razavi and Poli van Dam; it has had many formation changes since 2007.
 The band is signed to Fat Wreck Chords.

 History

 Formation

 The band originally consisted of Poli van Dam (guitar/vocals) and Jen Razavi (guitars/vocals).
-Over the years, the band has seen many line up changes, having three different drummers and six different bassists before Josh Lewis (drums) and Neil Wayne (bass) joined the band.
+Over the years, the band went through lineup changes, having three different drummers and six different bassists before Josh Lewis (drums) and Neil Wayne (bass) joined the band.

-Van Dam was 13 years old when she met Razavi, who was 18, briefly through friends.
-They met again years later at a local music studio in their home town where van Dam was playing in an 80's Power Metal band as guitarist and Razavi was invited to play bass.
-They played together in this band for some time but decided to start their own band since power metal wasn't a music genre they liked.
-Razavi then started to visit van Dam's house after she would get home from school to play and write songs together.
-Later, they started to look for a drummer and a bass player to compete at a Battle Of The Bands at van Dam's highschool.
-Neil and Josh had been friends since they were little and had played in bands together before The Bombpops.
+Van Dam was 13 years old when she briefly met Razavi, who was 18, through friends.
+They met again years later at a local music studio in their home town where van Dam was playing in an 80's power metal band, The Vodka Dolls, as guitarist and Razavi was invited to play bass.
+They played together in the band for some time but decided to start their own band since power metal wasn't a music genre either of them liked.
+Razavi then started to visit van Dam's house after she would get home from school to play and they wrote songs together.
+Later, they recruited Razavi's school friends, Austin Missett & Dylan Wade, to play bass & drums to compete at a Battle Of The Bands at van Dam's highschool.
+Wayne and Lewis had been friends since they were little and had played in bands together before The Bombpops.
 But as Razavi says, "we’ve been the Bombpops for about ten years, but we really weren’t the Bombpops until we got these guys in the band.”

-Razavi said in an interview that the band name was chosen on a hot day at the drummer's house.
+Razavi said in an interview that the band name was chosen on a hot day at Wade's house.
 An ice cream van was passing by and the drummer ordered a Lickety Lick Bombpop.
 At first the band was going to be called The Lickety Lick Bombpops but afterwards they decided The Bombpops sounded better.